manoj-sharma-wawa/openmicroservices.org/overview/anatomy/README.md

       properties:
         ...
 ```
-The `commands` field describes how to interact with this service.
+The `actions` field describes how to interact with this service.
 It's important to note that
-every command specified here might have a different underlying execution strategy.
+every action specified here might have a different underlying execution strategy.
 In the case
-above, the command `convert` uses the `http` execution strategy, i.e. the Platform **MUST** make a
+above, the action `convert` uses the `http` execution strategy, i.e. the Platform **MUST** make a
 HTTP call to the to the service, respecting the configuration under the `http` section.

 ::: tip 💡 Heads up!
-More information about the `commands` field may be found [here](/schema/commands/).
+More information about the `actions` field may be found [here](/schema/actions/).
 :::